IFE-ENSL/PadManager/README.md

 $ chown www-data -R app/cache/ app/logs/ && chmod 775 -R app/cache/ app/logs/
 ```

-6) Update the database
+6) Create & Update the database
 ----------------------

-Configure your database parameters in the `app/config/parameters.yml` file (if you did not do it at the end of the `php composer.phar update` command) then run
+First, create a MySQL database and configure your database parameters (database name, database user and password) in the `app/config/parameters.yml` file (if you did not do it at the end of the `php composer.phar update` command) then run

 ```sh
 php app/console doctrine:schema:update --force